Mehuull/HomeScape-real-estate/README.md

 Deploying Homescape with **Vercel** taught me how to configure build processes, manage environment variables, and organize production-ready code.
 I also learned to set up `vercel.json` and automate frontend-backend integration.

-### 🔄 Version Control & CI/CD Awareness

-Using Git throughout the project emphasized the importance of version control, collaborative coding, and maintaining clean commits.
-I also started exploring **CI/CD pipelines** to automate builds and deployments.

----

 Overall, this project was more than just a website — it was a full learning journey.
 It bridged my understanding between frontend creativity and backend logic.
 I now feel confident in building full-stack applications that are scalable, interactive, and user-focused.
 Homescape marked a milestone in my growth as a **full-stack developer**, and I'm excited to take on even more advanced challenges ahead.